DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Learning will take place in many ways including:

-- Independent learning including pre-reading to prepare for lessons and post lesson review and completion of booklets.
+- Independent learning includes pre-reading to prepare for lessons and post lesson review and completion of booklets.

 - Practical work